 Many people decide on going with a kitchen remodel after they feel that their kitchen is out of style, not functional, or feeling too cramped.
-While kitchen remodels can truly change the entire feeling of a home, there are some things to watch out for.
+While kitchen remodels like custom white kitchens can truly change the entire feeling of a home, there are some things to watch out for.

 Cost of Kitchen Remodels